 The Eisenhower Matrix helps you figure out which tasks to delegate and which to keep.
 Just list your current responsibilities and sort them into the matrix.

-Start by delegating tasks from Quadrants C and D — these are secondary items that only eat up your time.
+Start by delegating tasks from Quadrants 3 and 4 — these are secondary items that only eat up your time.
 Think of it this way: 80% of effort on secondary tasks yields just 20% of results, while 20% of effort on your core work delivers 80% of results.
-Quadrant B tasks can be delegated selectively and carefully.
-Quadrant A tasks should almost never be handed off.
+Quadrant 2 tasks can be delegated selectively and carefully.
+Quadrant 1 tasks should almost never be handed off.

 It’s worth repeating this exercise regularly.
 Whenever the workload starts creeping up, build a fresh matrix and reassess.